Etiene/lua.space/posts/art/making-music-in-lua.md

 ###S-Lua experiment
 I love functional programming languages and, obviously, parentheses.
 Lua has the coolest functional features and the LuaJIT ffi library lets you write and call C stuff within Lua code.
 If you think this is really great just hold on and check [this](https://github.com/eugeneia/s-lua).
 Yes, s-expressions for Lua, also you must read this: [Experimental Meta-Programming for Lua](http://mr.gy/blog/lua-meta-programming.html) by Max Rottenkolber.
-In this experiment I represent notes and sound samples as s-expressions:
+In this experiment notes and sound samples are represented as s-expressions:

 <center>
 [![](http://i.imgur.com/BoAdUmC.png)](https://youtu.be/8PgcM0aYDN8)